jpivarski-talks/2021-09-13-star-uproot-awkward-tutorial/README.md

 # 2021-09-13-star-uproot-awkward-tutorial

-Tutorials for the STAR Uproot/Awkward Array tutorial presented on September 13, 2021. <!-- FIXME: add a link to the Zoom info. -->
+Tutorials for the STAR Scikit-HEP tutorial presented on September 13, 2021.
+See [collaboration meeting website](https://drupal.star.bnl.gov/STAR/meetings/star-collaboration-meeting-september-2021/juniors-day) for the Zoom link if you have access.

 ## How to participate